xychenmsn/string-schema/docs/api-reference.md

 - `{}` → Objects
 - `enum()` → Enumerated values

-This covers the main Simple Schema API.
+This covers the main String Schema API.
 For more examples, see the [Examples](examples.md) documentation.